ulassakin/NanoTrack/README.md

 ### 2. Swap detect.py
 - Swap the detect.py file provided in this irepo with the detect.py file that is inside the edgeyolo folder.
 This is a customized inference script.

+### 3. Download the VisDrone fine-tuned EdgeYOLO model from the releases

 ## Usage
 ```bash
 python detect.py --weights edgeyolo_visdrone.pth --source detect_video_EdgeYOLO.mp4  --conf-thres 0.3 --nms-thres 0.5 --input-size 640 640 --fp16 --batch 1 --save-dir ./output